-- 14.1 Brookvale Primary School recognises that the school plays a significant part in the prevention of harm to our children by providing them with opportunities to learn, good lines of communication with trusted adults, supportive peers and an ethos of protection. - 14.2 Brookvale Primary School recognises that school may provide the only stability in the lives of children who have been abused or who are at risk of harm. - 14.3 The school community will: - Work to establish and maintain an ethos where children feel secure and are encouraged to talk and are always listened to - Promote a caring, safe and positive environment within the school - Encourage self-esteem and self-assertiveness through the curriculum as well as through personal relationships, whilst not condoning aggression or bullying - Include regular consultation with children e.g. through safety questionnaires, participation in anti-bullying week, etc. - Ensure that all children know there is an adult in the school whom they can approach if they are worried or in difficulty - Include safeguarding across the curriculum, including PSHE, to ensure that the children are equipped with the skills they need to stay safe from harm and to know to whom they should turn for help.
-In particular this will include anti-bullying work, e-safety, road safety, pedestrian and cycle training.
-Also focused work in Year 6 to prepare for transition to Secondary school and more personal safety/independent travel - Offer a positive school experience - Ensure all staff are aware of school guidance for their use of mobile technology and have discussed safeguarding issues around the use of mobile technologies and their associated risks
+15.4 The school community will:

+- Work to establish and maintain an ethos where children feel secure and are encouraged to talk and are always listened to.
+This ethos will be modelled and replicated by staff and governors. - Promote a caring, safe and positive environment within the school. - Ensure that the school site is a safe, secure and welcoming place to learn and grow. - Encourage self-esteem and self-assertiveness through the curriculum as well as through personal relationships, whilst not condoning aggression or bullying. - Include regular consultation with children e.g. through safety questionnaires, participation in anti-bullying week, etc. - Ensure that all children know there is an adult in the school whom they can approach if they are worried or in difficulty. - Include safeguarding messages across the full curriculum, including PSHE, to ensure that the children are equipped with the skills they need to recognise risky behaviours, stay safe from harm and to know to whom they should turn for help.
+In particular this will include e.g. staying safe online, anti-bullying, e-safety, road safety, pedestrian and cycle training, focused work in Year 6 to prepare for transition to Secondary school and more personal safety/independent travel, issues around consent, sexting, positive mental health, etc. - Offer a positive school experience. - Ensure all staff are aware of school guidance for their use of mobile technology and have discussed safeguarding issues around the use of mobile technologies and their associated risks.

-15.0 SAFEGUARDING PUPILS WHO ARE VULNERABLE TO EXTREMISM
+16.0 SAFEGUARDING PUPILS WHO ARE VULNERABLE TO EXTREMISM

-- 15.1 Since 2010, when the Government published the Prevent Strategy, there has been an awareness of the specific need to safeguard children, young people and families from violent extremism.
-There have been several occasions both locally and nationally in which extremist groups have attempted to radicalise vulnerable children and young people to hold extreme views including views justifying political, religious, sexist or racist violence, or to steer them into a rigid and narrow ideology that is intolerant of diversity and leaves them vulnerable to future radicalisation. - 15.2 Brookvale Primary School values freedom of speech and the expression of beliefs / ideology as fundamental rights underpinning our society's values.
+- 16.1 Since 2010, when the Government published the Prevent Strategy, there has been an awareness of the specific need to safeguard children, young people and families from violent extremism.
+There have been several occasions both locally and nationally in which extremist groups have attempted to radicalise vulnerable children and young people to hold extreme views including views justifying political, religious, sexist or racist violence, or to steer them into a rigid and narrow ideology that is intolerant of diversity and leaves them vulnerable to future radicalisation. - 16.2 Brookvale Primary School values freedom of speech and the expression of beliefs / ideology as fundamental rights underpinning our society's values.
 Both pupils and teachers have the right to speak freely and voice their opinions.
 However, freedom comes with responsibility and free speech that is designed to manipulate the vulnerable or that leads to violence and harm of others goes against the moral principles in which freedom of speech is valued.
-Free speech is not an unqualified privilege; it is subject to laws and policies governing equality, human rights, community safety and community cohesion. - 15.3 Under duties imposed within the Prevent Duty Guidance 2015 as part of the Counter-Terrorism and Security Act 2015, Brookvale Primary School will ensure that situations are suitably risk assessed, that they will work in partnership with other agencies, that all staff are suitably trained and that IT policies will ensure that children and young people are safe from terrorist and extremist material when accessing the internet in school.

-15.4 The School Lead (Single Point for Contact) for Prevent is: Paula Casey (Headteacher) 01928711401
+Free speech is not an unqualified privilege; it is subject to laws and policies governing equality, human rights, community safety and community cohesion.

+- 16.3 Under duties imposed within the Prevent Duty Guidance 2015 as part of the Counter-Terrorism and Security Act 2015, Brookvale Primary School will ensure that situations are suitably risk assessed, that they will work in partnership with other agencies, that all staff are suitably trained and have attended WRAP Level 3 training and that IT policies will ensure that children and young people are safe from terrorist and extremist material when accessing the internet in school. - 16.4 The School Lead (Single Point for Contact) for Prevent is: Paula Casey (Headteacher) Contact at the school